Safety online Search 1800 957 957

 What is a consent order?

-Consent Orders are an agreement between two parties that is approved by the court with the court orders then made in the agreed terms.
+Consent Orders are an agreement between two parties that is approved by the Court with the court orders then made in the agreed terms.
 A Consent Order is just as enforceable as if it were an order made by a Judge at a final hearing.
 Consent Orders have the same legal effect as any other court order and are typically the recommended approach for formalising a property settlement.
 Consent orders can be difficult to change or set aside once they are made.
 Legal advice should be obtained before signing consent orders.

-What is a financial agreement?
+What is a Financial Agreement?

 A Financial Agreement is a document that sets out the agreement reached between the parties.
 Each party must obtain independent legal advice as to the effect, advantages and disadvantages of the Financial Agreement.
 For a Financial Agreement to be binding, it needs to comply with specific sections of the Family Law Act 1975